AlexanderCannon/byop/README.md

 ### 🙌 Types

+I can't overstate the value of types for finding and preventing bugs.

 I am a huge fan of [TypeScript](https://www.typescriptlang.org/).
 It's easy to upgrade to from JavaScript, no need for a big bang and it only slows you down when you are solving new problems.
 Once you're up and running it allows you to go faster, by giving you confidence in your code.

-I and can't overstate the value of types for finding and preventing bugs.

-You're already _transpile_ your code, losing some control over the source so you can `()=>` and so you can `import CoolKids from 'babel'`.
+Whatever your argument against TypeScript is, I will counter with: You're already _transpile_ your code, losing some control over the source so you can `()=>` and so you can `import CoolKids from 'babel'`.
 Why not use this step to catch bugs, and target specific runtimes!

 If you're unfamiliar with TypeScript, check out my config in [tsconfig.json](/.tsconfig.json), which is a good jumping off point.

-Pro tip: alway use `noImplicitAny`.
+👩‍💻 Pro tip: alway use `noImplicitAny`.

 ### 🔍 Static analysis